 How much do online applied behavior analysis programs for veterans cost?

-Total Program Cost: Most programs require between 30 and 60 credit hours, resulting in tuition costs from $12,000 up to $48,000 overall.
+Total credits required: Most programs require between 30 and 60 credit hours, which can place total tuition from $12,000 up to $48,000 overall.

 What GI Bill benefits can be used for online applied behavior analysis degrees?